Santiago Carrillo: Second Republic and Civil War

-During his term, several thousand military and civilian prisoners, including many women and children, were killed by communist groups in the Paracuellos massacres at Paracuellos del Jarama and Torrejón de Ardoz (the biggest mass killings by the Republican side during the Civil War).
+During his term, several thousand military and civilian prisoners were killed by republican groups in the Paracuellos massacres at Paracuellos del Jarama and Torrejón de Ardoz (the biggest mass killings by the Republican side during the Civil War).
 The dead were buried in common graves.
 Carrillo denied any knowledge of the massacres in his memoirs but some historians like César Vidal and Pío Moa maintain that Carrillo was involved.
 In an interview with the historian Ian Gibson, Carrillo set out his version of events concerning the massacre.
 In the preface of the second edition of his book, Ian Gibson maintains that Cesar Vidal twisted and misrepresented his sources in order to indict Carrillo.
+Fernando Hernández, José Luis Ledesma, Paul Preston and Ángel Viñas argued that Carillo can't claim ignorance of knowing the fate of the prisoners because he was present at the few meetings where the sacas(taking out of prisoners) were discussed and received oral instructions.
+Although they say Pedro Checa and NKVD agents are primarily responsible.
+Julius Ruiz echoed similar sentiments and also argued that Carillo provided logistical and political support for the killings.

 In March 1939 Madrid surrendered after Casado's coup against the Negrín administration and its close ally, the Communist Party, which sought to continue the resistance until the expected outbreak of the World War.
 Carrillo's father, Wenceslao, a member of the PSOE, was among those who led the coup and was a member of Casado's Junta.
 Some weeks before, Carrillo's mother had died.
 Carrillo then wrote an open letter to his father describing the coup as counter-revolutionary and as a betrayal, reproaching him for his anti-communism, and renouncing any further communication with him.
 In his memoirs, Carrillo states that the letter was written on 7 March.
 However, journalist and historian Carlos Fernández published the letter in 1983, as it had been published in Correspondance International; it was dated 15 May.